jamesdawsonWD/nuxt-blog/content/articles/trailing-gradient-button.md

 component: "RaycastButton"
 ---

-Ok, so I have been getting really inspired in my designs recently because of the [raycast landing page](https://raycast.com).
-The whole site is really beautiful but there is one thing that I am really into.
+Ok, so I have been getting really inspired in recently by the [raycast landing page](https://raycast.com).
+The whole site is really beautiful but there is one thing that I am really wanted to learn how to make this cool button effect.

 It took me a lot longer than I want to admit to get this to finally work and the process was super fascinating.
 Let's dive in!